Parents of RBL Artists:

 If your artist has to miss a class we'll be sure to catch them up and we'll send any materials that they might need to you via email.

-Thank you in advance for helping to keep the rest of the band healthy.
+Thank you in advance for helping to keep the rest of the crew healthy.

 Lice Aint Nice

 Just like in school, if your artist is ill in any way and/or has a contagious or spreadable condition such as lice, measles, chicken pox, impetigo, pink eye, or any others, PLEASE KEEP THEM HOME.
 This is not an ask or a polite request—this is our policy.

 I have long tried to joke about this and keep it light, as is our style at RBL, and yet some folks have still tried to leave their kids at RBL when they had lice.
 Seriously, don't do it.
 We always find out, the kids are always sent home, and the parents are always embarrassed for either being selfish or for trying to pull a fast one on us.
 Save yourself the hassle.

 I know some folks think that lice and the other contagious and spreadable conditions listed above are no big deal, but when you run a family-centric close-quarters business like RBL it is in fact a huge deal.
 Out of consideration for the well-being of all of our artists, their families, and our RBL staff, if your artist is sent to class/camp/event with any of the above or similar conditions (whether you are aware of it or not) and/or we even suspect your artist has any of the above or similar conditions, RBL reserves the right, at its sole discretion, to send your artist home immediately.
 Please also be aware that it will be necessary for us to separate your artist from the group to contain any spread while they wait for you to arrive.
 Your artist will not be allowed back to RBL until they have been cleared by a medical doctor or professional lice service (whichever is applicable) and you have provided RBL with documentation.
 Further, refunds will not be given for any missed class/camp/event days.